-126. LANL has suffered from lack of management of nuclear safety issues for many years and has an extensive history of serious safety problems.
+172. LANL has suffered from lack of management of nuclear safety issues for many years and has an extensive history of serious safety problems.
 LANL's main plutonium facility was shut down for over three years because of chronic nuclear criticality safety concerns.
-In 2014, a radioactive waste barrel improperly prepared by LANL ruptured at the Waste Isolation Pilot Plant ("WIPP") in southern New Mexico, which contaminated 21 workers and resulted in shutting down the only repository for plutonium wastes from pit production for almost three years.
-These safety issues have become significantly more alarming since the 2008 CT SPEIS and should be analyzed as part of a PEIS.
+In 2014, a radioactive waste barrel improperly prepared by LANL ruptured at the WIPP in southern New Mexico, which contaminated 21 workers and resulted in shutting down the only repository for plutonium wastes from pit production for almost three years.
+These safety issues have become significantly more alarming since the 2008 CT SPEIS and should be analyzed as part of a PEIS before initiating this expansion of production across two sites.

-- 127. DOE found deficiencies in the management of nuclear safety issues in its 2019 Assessment of the Management of Nuclear Safety Issues at LANL.
-This new information has not been evaluated and requires the Defendants to undertake a new or supplemental PEIS. - 128.
-The Defense Nuclear Facilities Safety Board issued a report in 2019 that highlighted the "need for timely completion of safety control improvements that have stagnated over the last decade."
+- 173. DOE found deficiencies in the management of nuclear safety issues in its 2019 Assessment of the Management of Nuclear Safety Issues at LANL.
+This new information has not been evaluated and requires the Defendants to undertake a new or supplemental PEIS. - 174.
+The DNFSB issued a report in 2019 that highlighted the "need for timely completion of safety control improvements that have stagnated over the last decade."
 Bruce Hamilton, DNFSB letter and report to DOE Secretary James Richard Perry, DEFENSE NUCLEAR FACILITIES SAFETY BOARD, (Nov.
-15, 2019), https://ehss.energy.gov/deprep/2019/FB19N15B.PDF. - 129.
-The Final Complex Transformation Supplement Analysis claims under "Environmental Justice":
+15, 2019), https://ehss.energy.gov/deprep/2019/FB19N15B.PDF. - 175.
+The Final Complex Transformation Supplement Analysis claims under the section on "Environmental Justice":

-"No significant health risks to the public are expected and radiological dose would remain below the annual dose limit of 10 mrem at both SRS and LANL.
+"No significant health risks to the public are expected and radiological dose would remain below the annual dose limit of 10 mrem [millirem] at both SRS and LANL.
 At both sites, there are no special circumstances that would result in any greater impact on minority or low-income populations than the population as a whole.
 Impacts would be consistent with impacts presented in the Complex Transformation SPEIS.
 Because of the distance between SRS and LANL, environmental justice impacts would not be additive."